Number One Enemy of Creativity

 Perfectionism is a false refuge for our perpetually fragile egos.
 Some things are rarely taught in art schools.
 This is one of them.

 I’ve wasted a lot of time worrying about not being as good as other artists I admired, and didn’t realize I was robbing myself of creative energy and motivation necessary for growth.
 Instead of accepting where I was at the time, and being grateful for what I had, I grew more frustrated with not already being where I wanted to be.
 The irony, of course, is to get where you want to be you need to put in the work, and allow yourself to make mistakes along the way, while being present enough to draw the right conclusions from those mistakes.
 This line of thinking led me to some debilitating procrastination.
 Because I was too focused on being unhappy with where I was, I kept telling myself I am not ready to do what I really wanted to do.
-Not doing the work was a way to protect my own fragile ego from facing my perceived shortcomings.
+Not doing the work was a way to protect my own ego from facing those perceived shortcomings.

 It’s natural to doubt yourself.
 No-one should walk through life with fake confidence, but we should pay attention to whether any thought of “not good enough” is actually making us hide from ourselves, because we are too ashamed or uncomfortable to accept where we are right now.

 Old student work for a class during my graduate school.
-Messy, embarrassing, necessary.